-Selective 5-HT2A antagonist; displays high affinity for human 5-HT2A over 5-HT2C receptors (Ki values are 0.87 and 557 nM respectively).
+EMD 281014 hydrochloride is a selective 5-HT2A antagonist; displays high affinity for human 5-HT2A over 5-HT2C receptors (Ki values are 0.87 and 557 nM respectively).
 Exhibits low off-target activity (Ki values are >1000 and 1268 nM for human D2 receptors and IKr channels, respectively).

 |Storage||Desiccate at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.